 Fairbridge Asset Management Announces up to $100 Million Loan Agreement with Oaktree

-Raghav Khanna, Managing Director and Co-Portfolio Manager, and Matthew Stewart, Senior Vice President at Oaktree, said in a joint statement, “We are delighted to partner with Fairbridge as it executes on its growth strategy of providing innovative bridge loan solutions to commercial real estate borrowers.
+Raghav Khanna, Managing Director and Co-Portfolio Manager of Oaktree’s Strategic Credit Strategy, said, “We are delighted to partner with Fairbridge as it executes its growth strategy of providing innovative bridge loan solutions to commercial real estate borrowers.
 Fairbridge has a strong, experienced management team and compelling story.
 We believe the company is well-positioned to be a leader in this rapidly-growing segment of the real estate market.”

-Hunton Andrews Kurth LLP served as legal counsel to Fairbridge.
-Paul Hastings LLP served as legal counsel to Oaktree.
+Paul Hastings LLP served as legal counsel to Oaktree and Hunton Andrews Kurth LLP served as legal counsel to Fairbridge.

 About Fairbridge Asset Management

 Fairbridge is a vertically integrated real estate private equity firm with expertise in real estate credit strategies.
 Fairbridge pursues debt investments by originating senior secured loans, mezzanine loans and preferred equity investments for the construction, acquisition, and refinancing of commercial real estate, and by acquiring non-performing loans and preferred equity investments.
+Fairbridge provides fast, flexible and creative funding solutions for real estate professionals looking to capitalize on opportunistic real estate transactions.
 Fairbridge is a portfolio lender and manages several investment vehicles.
-For additional information, please visit Fairbridge's website at http://www.fairbridgellc.com.
+For additional information, please visit Fairbridge's website at http://FairbridgeLLC.com.

 About Oaktree